SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ### Return Nodes

 AST return nodes represent the instructions that are syntactically identified by the caret character `^`.
-Return nodes, instances of `ASTReturnNode` are not expression nodes, i.e., they can only be found as a direct child of sequence nodes.
+Return nodes, instances of `OCReturnNode` are not expression nodes, i.e., they can only be found as a direct child of sequence nodes.
 Return nodes represent the fact of returning a value, and that value is an expression, which is accessible through the `value` message.

 ```language=smalltalk